jtompkins/Haberdasher/Readme.md

 ## Preparing your app for Haberdasher

 Even though Haberdasher isn't an ORM in the traditional sense, some of the same concepts apply.
 Haberdasher conceptualizes your database as a series of entity types mapped one-to-one to tables in your database.
 Your entities are basic POCO classes plus a few simple annotations.
-Actual communication with your database is done though a context-ish base class called a `SqlTable`, which you'll extend for each of your entity types.
+Actual communication with your database is done though a context-ish base class called a `EntityStore`.

 ### Annotate your entities